Dexedrine: Effects, Interactions & Addiction

 Is Dexedrine Addictive?

-- Failed attempts to stop using
+- An inability to stop using the drug

 - Illegal access of the drug when it isn’t prescribed for you